What makes the PWTAG Swimming Pool Technical Operator qualification and training different from all the others?

 - swimming pool technical operator

-- onsite designated supervisor.
+- onsite designated supervisor

 To show the training required, PWTAG provides training guidance and a course syllabus – which is free to download.
 The syllabus defines the knowledge and onsite skills that lead to the qualification.
 Pools can use the syllabus to assess their own staff knowledge, or it can be used as the basis of a training programme.

-PWTAG accredited training – who they are
+PWTAG approved training – who they are

-To become an accredited training provider, organisations must demonstrate to PWTAG that they have the ability to deliver the syllabus, including assessment to a quality standard.
+To become an approved training provider, organisations must demonstrate to PWTAG that they have the ability to deliver the syllabus, including assessment to a quality standard.
 The standard required for prospective training organisations is assured by a vigorous intensive review of the materials and methods used.
 These must in every detail comply with the PWTAG Code of Practice.